 Wander and shop in Pudhu Mandapam.

-The shops are lining these columns, creating a unique shopping experience.
+The shops line these columns, creating a unique shopping experience.
 Hundreds of traders have been sitting here for ages, and this place is the only place of business for many.
 Two popular things in this unique shopping hall are – Tailors who would stitch your dress in two hours from a fabric you choose in their shops.
 Then the traditional Thumbai – A ceiling-hung cylindrical fabric decorative item is authentic to Madurai.
 I wish the spread of shops happened in a controlled way to enjoy the architectural space and details more than flashy-tacky jewellery shops.

 Climb the local shop terrace for Gopuram views